 Membership in the BC Transfer System

-All BC public institutions are automatically admitted to membership in the BC Transfer System.
-BCCAT bases this admission decision on the provincial oversight and rigorous quality assessment processes described below.
+All BC public institutions are ongoing members of the BC Transfer System.
+BC public institutions are under provincial oversight and adhere to rigorous quality assessment processes as described below.

-- All degree programs must be approved through the processes established under the Degree Authorization Act and undergo rigorous quality assessment processes.
+All degree programs must be approved through the provincial processes as outlined by the Degree Quality Assessment Board and undergo rigorous quality assessment processes.
 The BC Degree Quality Assessment Board (DQAB) is a provincial Board appointed by the Minister of Advanced Education for the purpose of assessing the quality of proposed degree programs at public and private institutions in BC, and recommending approval (or not) to the Minister.
 The DQAB can conduct both institutional and program reviews using a set of rigorous academic criteria and processes including peer review of degree proposals.

-Degree programs, including associate degrees, in private institutions that have undergone the rigorous quality assessment processes of the Degree Quality Assessment Board (DQAB), and that have been authorized by the Minister of Advanced Education (i.e. programs given "Ministerial Consent") for delivery, are eligible for articulation within the BC Transfer System.
-Note:
+Private institutions that have undergone the rigorous quality assessment processes of the Degree Quality Assessment Board (DQAB), and that have been authorized by the Minister of Advanced Education (i.e. programs given "Ministerial Consent") to offer degree programs in BC are eligible for articulation within the BC Transfer System.

-Members admitted by virtue of their DQAB approved program(s) sign a "Letter of Assurance" committing them to adherence to the Principles and Guidelines for Transfer and to the norms and standards of the BC Transfer System.
+Members admitted based in part on DQAB approval to offer degree program(s) in BC sign a "Letter of Assurance" committing them to adherence to the Principles and Guidelines for Transfer and to the norms and standards of the BC Transfer System.
 Membership can be suspended or revoked.
-For more information, see BCCAT's policy, Membership of Private Institutions in the BC Transfer System.
+For more information, see BCCAT POLICY 3A: Membership of the BC Transfer System.